 New Level 2 or higher EVCs that are installed by a licensed contractor with proper permitting qualify for the rebate.
 Proof of purchase of the EVC and a copy of the EV registration are required.
 To qualify for the rebate, customers must be on a Time-of-Use or Demand Time-of-Use pricing plan and remain on it for two years.

-For more information and to apply for an EVC Rebate, visit the
+For more information and to apply for an EVC Rebate, fill out our online form.

 TEP offers EV owners a 5 percent discount on some energy charges during off-peak hours.
 The company will soon offer new discounted rates to encourage EV owners to charge their vehicles overnight.
 We’re also planning to provide an incentive for homebuilders to pre-install wiring in new construction homes to accommodate EVCs.